 Line item type used to target AdSense ad units to specific inventory and audiences.

 An open-source initiative that aims to make the web better for all.
 The project enables the creation of websites and ads that are consistently fast, beautiful, and high-performing across devices and distribution patterns.

-AMP Ads load faster than standard ads and can be delivered anywhere on the web, not just on AMP pages.
+AMPHTML Ads load faster than standard ads and can be delivered anywhere on the web, not just on AMP pages.
 This applies AMP’s core philosophy of reliable fast performance and great user experience to ads.